Bfgeshka/awesome-c/README.md

 * [ntpeters/SimpleLogger](https://github.com/ntpeters/SimpleLogger) - Basic logger for C and C++ projects
 * [openjudge/sandbox](https://github.com/openjudge/sandbox) - The sandbox libraries (libsandbox & pysandbox) are an open-source suite of software components for C/C++ and Python developers to create automated profiling tools and watchdog programs.
 The API's are designed for executing and instrumenting simple (single process) tasks, featuring policy-based behavioral auditing, resource quota, and statistics collecting.
 * [rxi/log.c](https://github.com/rxi/log.c) - A simple logging library implemented in C99
+* [stephenrkell/liballocs](https://github.com/stephenrkell/liballocs) - Runtime and toolchain for whole-program monitoring of allocations and their data types

 ## Lexing and Parsing ##
 Generic lexers and parsers